They are called Surf Barnacles because they prefer to live in areas of medium to high energy wave action.

-- Surf barnacles have 8 main side plates, surrounded by many smaller ones, giving them a scaly appearance and are usually grey with a greenish tinges.
+Small invertebrates that live inside hard circular or pyramid-like structures made from calcium-carbonate.
+They have eight main side plates, surrounded by many smaller ones, giving them a scaly appearance and are usually grey with a greenish tinge.

-Search area for 30 minutes and record under the following categories:
+Search area for 30 minutes and record the following:

-Barnacles can resemble limpets as both are round, pyramid-shaped and cream in colour.
-Barnacles can be distinguished from limpets by their shells, which are always made up of multiple plates.
-Limpets always have shells that consist of only one singular plate.
+Limpets can resemble Barnacles as both are round, pyramid-shaped and cream in colour but Limpets always have shells that consist of only one singular plate.
 Limpets are also free moving whereas barnacles are always fixed to a hard surface.
-Surf barnacles have a distinctive scaly appearance and are found in areas of high wave exposure.